 Their single origin is some of the best coffee in Portland.
 Likewise, spacial cafe is ideal for getting some work done.
 Huge windows and a great outdoor patio makes this one of my favorite working cafes in Portland.

-The food here is top-notch as well and not to be overlooked.
+The food here’s top-notch as well and not to be overlooked.
 All the ingredients are super fresh sourced from local farmers, namely Trent Family Farms which Upper Left is proud to boast about using their eggs.
 The menu is seasonal and you seriously can’t go wrong with anything you order.

 Address: 1204 SE Clay St, Portland, OR 97214